Sign in

 Razor Slitting

-Razor Slitting uses razor blades mounted at an angle in individual holders or as multiples in cassettes to slit the moving web.
-There are two main types of razor slitting; Razor-in-Air (top) and Razor-in-Groove (bottom).
-The former requires no extra support at the slitting area and is better for slower speeds.
-The latter uses a roll with grooves that provide additional support at the point of slitting for higher running speeds.
-Razor slitting has low tooling costs, with simple adjustment and maintenance.
-It&#;s generally best used for thin films and light foils.
+Razor Slitting involves using razor blades set at an angle either in individual holders or multiple configurations in cassettes to slit the moving web.
+There are two variations: Razor-in-Air and Razor-in-Groove.
+Razor-in-Air offers simplicity without extra support, making it suitable for slower speeds.
+Razor-in-Groove, on the other hand, employs a roll with grooves to support slitting at higher speeds.
+This method is economically favorable with low tooling costs and is ideal for thin films and lightweight foils.

 Shear Slitting

-Shear Slitting uses a male and a female circular knife to create a rotating &#;scissor&#; effect on the incoming web.
-The female knives are shaft mounted and the male knives can be in individual holders (left) or shaft mounted (right).
-This method of slitting provides excellent slit quality at high speeds, reduced dust generation, and great knife longevity.
-Shear slitting can be used on a wide variety of materials including, but not limited to: films, paper, laminates, tapes, textiles, foils and more.
+Shear Slitting employs a male and female circular knife creating a rotating 'scissor' effect on the incoming web.
+The female knives are shaft-mounted while male knives can be individually held or shaft-mounted.
+This method yields excellent slit quality at high speeds with minimal dust creation and extended knife life.
+Applicable to various materials like films, paper, laminates, tapes, textiles, and foils.

 Score Slitting or Crush Cutting

-Score Slitting or Crush Cutting is likely the most widely used form of slitting, especially for older slitter rewinders.
-This method uses a rotating knife pressed against a hardened roller, sometimes referred to as an anvil roll or crush roll.
-As with razor slitting, the adjustment is simple when changing from one slit width to the next.
-Much like shear slitting, this can be used on a variety of materials as well including tapes and self-wound adhesives, textiles, non-wovens, foams, rubber and more.
+Score Slitting or Crush Cutting is a widely utilized slitting technique, especially for older slitter rewinders.
+It uses a rotating knife pressed against a hardened roller, also known as an anvil roll.
+The simplicity in adjustment allows easy width changes.
+Crush slitting works efficiently on diverse materials including tapes, self-wound adhesives, textiles, non-wovens, foams, and rubber.

 What is slitting in converting?

-Slitting is suitable for processing a wide range of soft materials, including paper, films, foils, fabrics, textiles, leathers, vinyl, plastics, tapes, and more.
-It is widely used in various industries, like packaging, automotive, food processing, medical, and recycling.
+Slitting is versatile and can handle materials like paper, films, foils, fabrics, textiles, leathers, vinyl, plastics, tapes, and more, widely used in industries such as packaging, automotive, food processing, medical, and recycling.

 Types of slitting